A seasonal twist on classic French toast. The pumpkin, cinnamon, syrup, and whipped cream combination are unbeatable!

 - Milk – You can substitute the milk for any milk, such as soy or almond milk.

-- Loaf size – The loaf you buy may not exactly have 14 slices of bread.
+- Loaf Size – The loaf you buy may not exactly have 14 slices of bread.
 That’s okay – just use up the loaf in proportion to the batter.

-- Preparing the pan – Be sure to lightly spray the pan with non-stick spray before you place new pieces of bread on the pan.
+- Preparing the Pan – Be sure to lightly spray the pan with non-stick spray before you place new pieces of bread on the pan.

 - Temperature – Be sure to not let the pan get too hot.
 If the pan gets too hot, the French toast will get too dark and won’t cook thoroughly.
 You want to evenly golden both sides of the bread, so low-medium heat is best.